zcyy0/Long-horizon-agent-rl-craftax/README.md

 ### 4. Distilling the world model back into the LLM mostly works — and its two failures were predicted in advance

+The last arm teaches the world model's decisions back to the LLM.
+Both rank the same menu, so every decision the world model made during its own training is already a labelled example and no new game experience is needed.
+Two guards stop the lesson from overwriting what the LLM already knows: the teacher's preferences are damped on actions the LLM considers absurd, and a penalty holds the student at its original behaviour wherever the teacher is unsure.
+Survival actions are exempt from the first guard — "the LLM thinks drinking is pointless" is the disease being treated.

-The final arm teaches the world model's decisions back to the LLM with supervised distillation, aiming for a policy with the prior's deep knowledge *and* the learned survival.
-Five predictions were written down before the run; two failed, and the pattern is the finding.
-The distilled LLM scores 9.75 — far above frozen (7.29, p<0.001) and statistically indistinguishable from its search-based teacher, at a single forward pass per decision.
-It drinks 339 times and **never once dies of thirst** (frozen: zero drinks, 29 thirst deaths) — the mechanic RL couldn't install, delivered by distillation from the same experience.
-The costs, reported as the failed predictions they are: some deep-tier reach was crowded out (iron in 8 worlds, was 14 — the copied policy spends 28% of its decisions on upkeep, and a 40-turn episode can't fit everything), and the teacher's risky dungeon sleep habit came along with only part of the judgment about when it's safe.
+The result is the second-best system measured here: **9.75 reward — far above the frozen LLM (7.29, p<0.001) and statistically tied with its own search-based teacher — at one forward pass per decision** instead of a search over an ensemble.
+It drinks 339 times and **never once dies of thirst** (frozen: zero drinks, 29 thirst deaths): the mechanic RL couldn't install, delivered by distillation from the same experience.
+Five predictions were written down before the run and two failed, both reported as failures — deep-tier reach shrank (iron in 8 worlds, was 14) because 28% of its turns now go to upkeep and a 40-turn episode can't fit everything, and the teacher's risky dungeon sleep habit came along with the rest.

 ## Why you can trust the comparison
 The guardrails here, each of which exists because something went wrong first: